HTTPArchive/data-pipeline/README.md

 ## Run the pipeline
 Dataflow jobs can be triggered several ways:
-- Locally using bash scripts
+- Locally using bash scripts (this is good to test uncommited code)
-- From the Google Cloud Console
+- From the Google Cloud Console (this is good to run commited code)
-- By publishing a Pub/Sub message
+- By publishing a Pub/Sub message (this is good for the batch kicking off jobs when done)

 ### Locally using the `run_*.sh` scripts